Neanderthal: Food

-Neanderthals were once thought of as scavengers, but are now considered to have been apex predators.
-They appear to have eaten predominantly what was abundant within their immediate surroundings.
+Though once thought of as scavengers, Neanderthals are now considered apex predators.

+They appear to have eaten predominantly what was abundant within their immediate surroundings, consequently consuming across their range a wide array of meats and plants, the relative proportion of which varied substantially geographically.
 Cro-Magnons, in contrast, seem to have maintained a more diverse diet even in settings where certain foods would have been harder to procure; for example, Neanderthals living in forests ate about the same proportion of foodplants as Cro-Magnons, but Neanderthals on open steppe (where foodplants are harder to find) ate far less foodplants.

-In many European sites, prey items include reindeer, horse, aurochs, and steppe bison.
+In many European sites, prey items include red deer, reindeer, horse, aurochs, ibex, and steppe bison.
 Neanderthals in Southwest Asia more commonly hunted mountain gazelle, Persian fallow deer, wild goat, and camels.
 They may have less frequently taken down larger Pleistocene megafauna whenever locally abundant, such as woolly mammoth and woolly rhinoceros.
 At the 125,000 year old Neumark-Nord site, Germany, there is evidence of regular hunting of straight-tusked elephants maybe every 5 to 6 years.
-Some waterside communities ate fish and shellfish—and at Vanguard Cave, Gibraltar—dolphin and Mediterranean monk seal.
+Some waterside communities ate fish and shellfish—and at Vanguard Cave, Gibraltar, dolphin and Mediterranean monk seal.
 Neanderthals also hunted small game, and some caves show evidence of regular rabbit and tortoise consumption.
 At Gibraltar sites, there are butchered remains of 143 different bird species, many ground-dwelling such as the common quail, corn crake, woodlark, and crested lark.
 Neanderthals also consumed a variety of plants and mushrooms across their range — at Kebara Cave, Israel, over 50 species of seeds, nuts, fruits, and cereals.